 It was maybe not the best day to visit the dam, as we were soon about to discover.
 Sceneries around us were beautiful, but you couldn’t see too far as the thick fog was surrounding us.
 We hoped we could reach above the fog line, but that proved to be nothing but wishful thinking.
 We did not let such small details depress us but parked the car and went searching the gondola station instead.
 Our Little Prince Charming was jumping up and down with excitement, as he still loves riding with the gondola.
 But before we go up, I want to tell you a few details about this dam.

 Little man was growing rather anxious, so we went for his long-awaited gondola ride and landed on top of the dam.
 For me, walking on top of this enormous concrete thing did not feel any better than standing under it.
 And unfortunately, the fog didn’t make it any better.
-For a Finnish flatland girl, it was almost too much to handle, but I kept my cool and we went for a walk.
+It was almost too much for a Finnish flatland girl to handle, but I kept my cool, and we went for a walk.
 I could hear the water.
 I could almost taste the water.
-But, I couldn’t really see it.
+But I couldn’t really see it.
 How annoying!
 However, we walked the dam from one end to the other and back and learned a lot from the information boards placed along the way.
 My dear husband was carried away with his camera, taking tons of photos that really had an apocalyptic feel to them.
 Again, our smallest traveler was growing restless, waiting for the next gondola ride.
 Finally, much to my relief, we headed down.

-Our car was still standing where we left it.
+Our car was still standing where we had left it.
 There were no cracks in the dam and no masses of water flowing around.
 Silly me, but I was relieved.
-Down the same narrow winding road, we went again.
+Down the same narrow winding road we went again.
 Until I spotted a signpost that said something about pyramids.
 Wait!
 What?
 Pyramids?
 In Switzerland??
-My dear husband read my thoughts as fluently as ever, stepped on the breaks, and turned the car around faster than a bolt of lightning.
-And so we were on our way to see the Pyramids of Euseigne, something that we didn’t even know to exist.
+My dear husband read my thoughts as fluently as ever, stepped on the brakes, and turned the car around faster than a lightning bolt.
+And so we were on our way to see the Pyramids of Euseigne, something we didn’t even know existed.
 They turned out to be quite something else than what you expect when hearing a word pyramid, but interesting and atypical nevertheless.

 We had discovered a lake located in the valley on the edge of the city of Sion.
 Now we considered stopping there.
 A swim after such a sweaty exiting pyramid experience seemed in order.